Random displacements in critical Rydberg atom arrays

 {We then examine how a locally constrained random field perturbation, represented by $\sum_i h_i(Z_i - Z_{i+1})$ with correlations $\langle h_i h_j \rangle = \mathfrak{h}^2\delta_{ij}$, impacts the TCI point.
 Notably, despite the changes in absolute scaling dimensions compared to the Ising case, we find that the phase boundary under this perturbation retains the same scaling behavior, i.e., $\delta g_c = g_{c}(\mathfrak{h}) - g_{c}(\mathfrak{h}=0) \propto \mathfrak{h}^2$, see Fig.~S2(c) in the Supplemental Material \cite{supp}.
 Because the TCI appears as a single point in the two-parameter phase diagram, quantifying its disorder-induced shift in transition position is crucial for experimental realization.}

 \emph{Conclusion and Discussion.---} In the one-dimensional disordered Rydberg chain, we uncover a new type of disorder effect, which is governed by random fields with local constraints.
 We propose its phase diagram and novel disordered criticality, supported by numerical verification.
-Additionally, we present preliminary results for higher dimensions (especially $d=2$) also suggest intriguing disorder-controlled fixed points, as detailed in \cite{supp}. {In particular, we find suggestive evidence that upon the same uncontrolled diagram selection as before, an $\epsilon$-expansion from the upper critical dimension $d=4$ yields a Wilson-Fisher fixed point different from that of the Ising model.}
+Additionally, we present preliminary results for higher dimensions (especially $d=2$) that suggest intriguing disorder-controlled fixed points, as detailed in Supplemental Material \cite{supp}. {In particular, we find suggestive evidence that upon the same uncontrolled diagram selection as before, an $\epsilon$-expansion from the upper critical dimension $d=4$ yields a Wilson-Fisher fixed point different from that of the Ising model.}

-We briefly discuss how these disorder‐driven scaling laws could be probed in experiments.
-Compared to preparing a critical ground state, ramping dynamics are straightforward to implement, yielding standard Kibble–Zurek scaling $\xi_\text{KZ} \sim N \mathcal{F}(s^\mu N)$ \cite{zhang2025observation,wang2025tricritical}.
+We briefly discuss how these disorder-driven scaling laws could be probed in experiments.
+Compared to preparing a critical ground state, ramping dynamics are straightforward to implement, yielding standard Kibble--Zurek scaling $\xi_\text{KZ} \sim N \mathcal{F}(s^\mu N)$ \cite{zhang2025observation,wang2025tricritical}.
 The introduction of a finite disorder strength $\mathfrak{h}$ adds an extra, relevant scale.
-Our theory predicts a generalized form $\overline{\xi_\text{KZ}} \sim N \mathcal{F}(s^\mu N, \mathfrak{h}^\gamma N)$, which could be directly tested in Rydberg platforms and would open a new avenue for exploring disorder‐driven criticalities.
+Our theory predicts a generalized form $\overline{\xi_\text{KZ}} \sim N \mathcal{F}(s^\mu N, \mathfrak{h}^\gamma N)$, which could be directly tested in Rydberg platforms and would open a new avenue for exploring disorder-driven criticalities.

 \emph{Note added.---} Upon completing this project, we noticed a similar work on disordered Rydberg chains posted on arXiv \cite{sotogarcia2025randomness}.
 They discuss the Kibble--Zurek dynamics of the same setup as ours and identify a similar crossover regime due to finite size.